phoenixRobotic/firebird/README.md

 Youtube: TBA

-## Operating System
+## Development Environment
 Instructions on this repository assume that you are using a fresh Ubuntu 18.04 LTS as your operating system.
-That being said, the dependencies shouldn't be platform specific.
+That being said, there isn't anything really Ubuntu-specific as far as I am aware.

+Hardware-wise, we assume you also have an NVIDIA GPU with CUDA Compute Capability of 3.5 or greater, in order to take advantage of GPU-accelerated Tensorflow.
+Development is currently done using a P106-090 and Tesla K20 graphics card, using driver version 430.

 ## Software Block Diagram
 Please note that this is tentative.
 Subject to change.
 A lot.
 Really.